Legislators in the Tennessee House and Senate are considering a ridesharing bill that would legalize Uber and Lyft

 Both companies report that they have decreased DUI arrests, created new jobs, and have enhanced the options for urban commuters throughout Tennessee.

 In some markets, such as Kansas City, the companies have departed after finding regulations too arduous.
 Both Uber and Lyft claim that they have sufficient background checks and insurance policies in place to protect members of the public.

 Legislators, on the other hand, along with many taxi companies, have been more concerned about whether the companies are properly registered, if extensive background checks have been completed, and whether sufficient insurance coverage is in place.

 The current bill being considered has the support of insurance agents throughout the state.
 In many ways, the bill uses a hands-off approach.

 While the bill sets minimum requirements, the compliance of Uber and Lyft with said requirements is largely left up to them.
 The bill, which has passed in the House Insurance and Commerce committee as well as the Senate Commerce and Labor Committee, is set to be considered by both houses in full.

-At Greg Coleman Law, our auto accident lawyers remain abreast of emerging transportation issues to make sure we are ready to assist car accident victims.
+At Greg Coleman Law, our auto accident lawyers in Knoxville, TN remain abreast of emerging transportation issues to make sure we are ready to assist car accident victims.
 With the proliferation of ride-sharing services in our state, there will likely be new forms of liability that will emerge.